Pulpit Today Sermon

 Some years ago, I contacted the US government and secured an international passport.
 That tiny 3” X 5” booklet, stamped with the seal of the USA, has made it possible to travel the world and get passed the closed doors of many international borders.
 Without that passport, doors to those nations would have been closed.

 (Illustration) But more remarkable, some years ago, the Lord gave me the idea to launch the website, PulpitToday.org.
-Since its inception, it has received millions of hits and in the past year it has been viewed in 180 nations!
+Since its inception, it has received millions of hits and has 180 of the 196 nations of the world.
+Praise God!
 Through the Internet, God has granted me the grace to enter nations, hostile to the Gospel, which would have never let me evangelize them in person.
 What a passport Pulpit Today has been for spreading the Gospel!
-And God has given everyone here a passport for Kingdom work:

 Some people have intellectual skills and as educators they can open doors of understanding to students.